wasabi315/type-search-zoo/rittri89-egraph/README.md

 # Rittri89-egraph

-Like [Rittri89](../Rittri89), but implemented using (slotted) e-graphs so it also emits isomorphism proofs.
+Like [Rittri89](../Rittri89), but implemented using (slotted) e-graphs and made to emit isomorphism proofs.

 ```math
 \begin{align*}